bootdotdev/blog/content/backend/become-backend-developer.md

 ## How long does it take to learn backend development?

 If you're starting from zero, it will probably take you anywhere from 9 months to 2 years to learn backend development thoroughly enough that you can land an entry-level position.
-Of course, it will be diffferent for everyone, but if you can put in a good 10 hours each week, I think that's a solid estimate.
+Of course, it will be different for everyone, but if you can put in a good 10 hours each week, I think that's a solid estimate.
 The good news is, that's **faster and cheaper** than going back to university for 4 years.
 The hardest part is just sticking with it.

 ## How do I get a backend job?